RahulSDE/Browser_Rendering_Working/readme.md

                                   |  Browser converts token into nodes |
                                   --------------------------------------
                                                |
-                Nodes is an object present     | Every nodes is considered distinct stores in memeory              |  with distinct properties.
+                Nodes is an object present/    | Every nodes is considered distinct stores in memeory              |  with distinct properties.
                                                |
                                 -------------------------------------------